yli091230/mappability/README.md

 2. Potential issues:
 * The paper build index using Bowtie which may not aware of the splicing event.
 3. Download bowtie 1.2.2 and index genemo using command `bowtiew-build <ref_genome> <prefix>`.
-* Bowtie does not work in Expanse, not sure why.
-Build index in snorlax.
+* Bowtie does not work on Expanse, not sure why.
+Built the index on snorlax.
 ## Compute Cross-mappability
 1. Modules need to be load :
 * R: r/4.0.2-openblas, cpu/0.15.4  gcc/9.2.0